PorkshackUK/porkshackUK.github.io/README.md

-### The Porkshack
+### The Pork Shack
-The Porkshack is a food truck in the UK that specialises in Filipino style street food.
+The Pork Shack is a food truck in the UK that specialises in Filipino style street food.
 It's star attraction is the Adobo Pulled Pork.

 Based on the original restaurant template: